 The prestigious Fellowship Scheme was launched in 2014 to select outstanding postdoctoral researchers from all over the world and accelerate their careers at Queen’s.
 The new Queen’s Research Fellows are a global cohort relocating to Belfast from Canada, Luxembourg, Australia and America.

 The Fellows represent all three faculties of the University.
 These prestigious positions will allow fellows to concentrate on their research whilst developing rounded leadership skills through career development training.
-The Queen's Fellows have access to an Enabling Fund to enhance their research by providing small amounts of funding for specific activities or items not covered by start-up funds.
+The Queen's Fellows have access to an Funding Opportunities to enhance their research by providing small amounts of funding for specific activities or items not covered by start-up funds.